Engwe Engine Pro 3.0 Boost

 • Neither product is designed for kids.

-• Both products have a 4-hour charge time.
+• Both bikes have a charge time of 4 hours.

 • Both products use hydraulic disc brakes.

-• Both products use a torque sensor for pedaling.
+• Both products use a torque sensor as the pedal sensor type.

 Main Differences